King Hagler: Catawba Fort

+The Catawba were angry that Governor Dobbs had continued to approve land grants to white settlers on land that the Catawba had considered to be their traditional homeland.
+Surveyors had been running surveys through Catawba communities and desecrating burial grounds.
+In April 1759, King Hagler and a delegation of Catawba Indians traveled to Charleston to ask Governor Lyttleton to construct a fort.
+Governor Lyttelton appropriated funds for the construction, as he was anxious to maintain the Catawba as allies against the Cherokees.
+In early 1761, during the Anglo-Cherokee War, Catawba warriors joined British regulars and South Carolina provincials in fighting against the Cherokees, who were eventually forced into a peace accord.
+Lyttelton then commissioned surveyor and Indian trader Samuel Wyly (also spelled Wylie) to build the new Catawba fort.
+In 1761, Wyly and his crew erected a wooden stockade near present-day Van Wyck, South Carolina.
+However, as hostilities with the Cherokees had ended, neither the Catawba nor provincial troops ever garrisoned the fort.

 Pine Tree Hill Treaty

 Between 1738 and 1759, a series of smallpox epidemics ravaged Native American communities along the east coast of North America.
 In the fall of 1758, twenty-five Catawba warriors returning from General John Forbes' campaign against the French, brought smallpox to South Carolina.
 By 1759, the Catawba nation had been severely reduced, so that no more than a thousand Catawbas survived.
 European settlers began encroaching on the Catawbas' traditional lands, now sparsely populated, leading Hagler to negotiate the Pine Tree Hill Treaty in 1760, with Edmond Atkin, Superintendent of Indian Affairs for the Southern District at Camden, South Carolina (then known as Pine Tree Hill).
 This guaranteed the Catawba a territory near Waxhaw, North Carolina occupying some two million acres along the Catawba River, in exchange for 55,000 square miles that the Catawba considered to be their traditional home, occupying part of North Carolina and much of South Carolina and extending into Virginia.

 Mortality from smallpox, influenza and other infections continued to reduce the Catawba population.
 On July 5, 1762, Governor Arthur Dobbs wrote:

 "Their number of Warriors have been reduced in a few years, by Haglar's Confession, from 300 to 50 and all their males do not exceed 100, old and young included, so they are now scarce a nation but a small village."